Hot spots (moist eczema) in dogs

 - Painful, hot, swollen patch of skin with clear discharge.
 The patch often grows quickly and there is a clear definition between hot spot and the surrounding healthy skin

-Causes of a hot spot
+Causes of a hot spot (moist eczema)

 In the summer, moist eczema (‘hot spots’) is common, especially in dogs with dense fur and those that are bathed frequently.
 Moist eczema often arises where a dog itches, for example on the cheek or thigh.
 The skin becomes irritated and develops into an ulcerated, red patch.
 The dog's normal bacterial skin flora grow excessively and spread quickly in a hot, humid environment.
 Hot spots grow rapidly and they are often extremely painful.